jumphone/scRef/README.md

 ### Step 2.

-Use the tSNE vectors to do hierarchical (users also can do kmeans clustering by using “kmeans” in R) clustering (users can choose a proper “k” according to the tSNE plot):
+Use the tSNE vectors to do hierarchical (or kmeans clustering by using “kmeans” in R) clustering.
+Users can choose a proper “k” according to the tSNE plot:

     TSNE_VEC=pbmc_3@dr$tsne@cell.embeddings
     D=dist(TSNE_VEC)